-Some would brand it a return to form, others would call it a retreat to safety.
-Kelly Clarkson's My Life Would Suck Without You was birthed out of one of biggest pop myths of the 2000s: the relative commercial failure of her third album My December, rumoured to have been brought about by her label boss Clive Davis after she went against his advice to stay in the same lane as her thunderously successful Breakaway album.
+Some would brand it a return to form, others called it a retreat to safety.
+Kelly Clarkson's My Life Would Suck Without You was birthed out of one of biggest pop myths of the 2000s: the relative commercial failure of her third album My December, rumoured to have been coordinated by her label boss Clive Davis after she went against his orders to continue down the same path as her thunderously successful Breakaway album.

-Whether that's true or not, Kelly's follow-up record, led by My Life Would Suck..., is essentially a retread of Breakaway's breezy, breathtaking trailer Since U Been Gone.
+Whether that's true or not, it's hard to deny that My Life Would Suck..., the trailer for Kelly's fourth album, is essentially a retread of Breakaway's breezy and breathtaking lead Since U Been Gone.
 If that sounds like a bad thing, it's not.
-My Life Would Suck... is Kelly in full-throtte power-pop-rock mode, aided by mega hitmakers Max Martin, Claude Kelly and Dr Luke.
-While few can touch Kelly vocally anyway, this is her at the very height of her powers.
+My Life Would Suck... is Kelly in full throttle power-pop-rock mode, aided by failsafe hitmakers Max Martin, Claude Kelly and Dr Luke.

 Despite that, the song's gestation wasn't easy.
 Kelly was against releasing the track because of Dr Luke's involvement, saying her previous experience of working with him had been negative.
 After claiming her label wouldn't release her album if she didn't work with Dr Luke, she tweaked the lyrics to My Life Would Suck... until she was happy with it, but rejected a writing credit because she didn't want to be associated with Luke.